 Beware of unlicensed immigration service providers who take advantage of their customers.
 Get help only from a trusted, licensed attorney or an accredited representative.
-For questions about this, call the New York State New Americans Hotline at 1-800-566-7636 between 9am-8pm, on Monday through Friday.
+Only lawyers or those who have gotten permission from the Department of Justice can give legal advice.
+For questions about this, or to report fraud, call the New York State New Americans Hotline at 1-800-566-7636 between 9am-8pm, on Monday through Friday, or call 311.

 If I lose TPS, will I still have access to City services?

 Yes.
 Most services provided by the City are available to all New Yorkers regardless of immigration status, including: